My name is Parijat Mishra. Welcome to my personal site. Everything here is my own opinion and not the views of my current or former employers.

 In and out of work, my two favorite activities are to ask “How can we make this better?” and “How do we make this problem go away?”.
-I look for answers in technology, and how to apply it.
+I look for answers in technology.
 Over the years I have come to realize that the correct application of technology to solve the right problems, and doing so in a sustainable way, is more important than the technology itself.

 The title of my blog is a whimsical reference to The Copenhagen Interpretation of quantum mechanics.
 There are a few reasons this term appeals to me: